edge-servers/immunity-docs/developer/gsoc-ideas-2021.rst

 Project Ideas
 -------------

-Improve resiliency and packaging of OpenWISP Monitoring on OpenWRT
+Improve resiliency and packaging of Immunity Monitoring on OpenWRT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 Important::